-[Service Name] is aware that head lice infestation can be a sensitive issue and is committed to maintaining children's confidentiality and avoiding stigmatisation at all times.
-However, management of head lice infestation is most effective when all children and their families actively support our policy and participate in our screening program.
+Wilson Street Kindergarten is aware that head lice infestation can be a sensitive issue and is committed to maintaining children's confidentiality and avoiding stigmatisation at all times.
+However, management of head lice infestation is most effective when all children and their parents/guardians actively support our policy and participate in our screening program.